Raluca Lăzăruț

 Raluca Lăzăruț (born 5 November 1982) is a Romanian actress, TV host, news anchor and journalist.
 She is known for her performances in TV shows like Big Brother: Romania (2004) and Superbingo Metropolis (2010).
-She is also a former Kanal D news anchor,.
-Antena 1 and Antena 3 sports anchor.
+She is also a former Kanal D news anchor, and Antena 1 and Antena 3 sports anchor.

 Early life and education

 Raluca Lăzăruț was born on 5 November 1982, in Deva, Romania.
 She graduated in applied linguistics at the West University of Timișoara in 2007.

 Career

 Her debut TV appearance was the Romanian version of the international reality television franchise Big Brother 2 in 2004 where she ended up as one of the finalists.
 After that, she made her way to host a lifestyle show Clubbing on National TV Romania.
 From 2007 to 2010, she worked as a sports anchor and field reporter for sports events on Antena 3.
 Then she anchored a TV show Superbingo Metropolis on Antena 1 from 2010 to 2012.
 Her next venture was into the news media.
 She joined the television channel Kanal D as a news anchor in 2012 for the next 3 years before leaving Romania for the United States.